leomeyer/MultiPWM/README.md

 MultiPWM.setGammaTable(MultiPWM.DefaultGamma);
 ```

 For higher resolutions than 8 bits the gamma values are linearly interpolated.
-The gamma value of 255 represents
-a "real" PWM value of `maximum()` - (1 ^ resolution).
-Only if the channel value is set to `maximum()` the actual maximum
-value will be used as real PWM value.

 ## Error codes